mithun19032008/www-chapter-coimbatore/index.md

 **Video Recordings of Past Events**

-* Catch up on past OWASP Coimbatore events by watching the recordings on our YouTube channel [OWASP_Coimbatore_Youtube_Page](https://www.youtube.com/owaspcoimbatore)
+* Catch up on past OWASP Coimbatore events by watching the recordings on our YouTube channe [OWASP_Coimbatore_Youtube_Page](https://www.youtube.com/owaspcoimbatore)

 **Don't forget to SUBSCRIBE to get notified about new videos!!!**